acidb/mobiscroll-docs/docs/vue/_auto-generated/eventcalendar/view_timeline.md

 **Default value**: `false`
 ### zoomLevels {#view-timeline-zoomLevels}

-{ [key:string]: MbscTimelineZoomLevel } &amp; { [key:number]: MbscTimelineZoomLevel }
+{ [key:string]: MbscTimelineZoomLevel }

-Defines configuration options for multiple zoom levels in the timeline view.
+Defines configuration options for multiple zoom levels for the timeline view.
 Each zoom level can specify its own properties for displaying a custom layout.

+Use the [zoomLevel](#opt-zoomLevel) option to select the current zoom level.

-Available options include:
+Available properties:
  - `size`
  - `resolutionHorizontal`
  - `resolutionVertical`